 But this is the opening diagnosis for the deadly disease that stalks the righteous brother.
-By objecting to the father's extending mercy to sinners, the older brother starts to expose how lost he really is.
+By objecting to the father's extending mercy to sinners he starts to expose how lost he really is.
 His own need for mercy is so bad that it is hidden from his eyes.
 Not only is he opposed to mercy for renegade brothers, but he rejects it for himself.
 He has never lived with his father on the basis of mercy, nor does he desire to.
 "These many years I have served you, and I never disobeyed your command."
 "Just deserts" is his commitment and he intends to stick to it.
 It has such a deadly grip on him that it might just keep him away from the kingdom banquet by his own choice.

-But just suppose the older brother got his just deserts.
+But just suppose he got his just deserts.
 What would they be?
-What does he have rightly coming from the

-(heavenly) father for his years of obedient service, when that service generates his anger at the father's mercy?
+What does he have rightly coming from the (heavenly) father for his years of obedient service, when that service generates his anger at the father's mercy?
 According to the commandments which he claims as his criterion, he has death coming.
 How so?

-The older brother is clearly breaking the two fundamental commandments: he is not loving the (heavenly) father, nor is he loving his brother.
+He is clearly breaking the two fundamental commandments.
+He is not loving the (heavenly) father, nor is he loving his brother.
 He has moral grounds for saying "not fair," but he uses this moral capital to be angry with the father and to refuse to go in.
 The "man under the law" uses the law's help to break the law.
 Since the only biblical alternative to love is hatred, the righteous older son hates the father's mercy management of sinners and hates the brother who gets such undeserved mercy.
+And what are the just deserts according to God's law for god-haters and brother-haters?
+It is not mercy.
+Yet if there ever were ones who needed it, they do.

-Yet this parable says there is good news even for big losers, really lost big brothers.
-After the older brother registers his "righteous" god-hatred and brother-hatred, his father comes out and "entreats" him.
+Yet this parable says that there is good news even for such big losers, such really lost big brothers.
+After he registers his "righteous" god-hatred and brother-hatred, his father comes out and "entreats" him.
 The good news in Jesus is God's offer to those clinging to their own righteousness: Let go and come join the festivities for forgiven sinners.
 Luke makes this parable a cartoon for the central issue at stake in Jesus' encounter with Judaism.
-In this parable, Jesus' mercy call is: Turn around from where you are going, both you obvious sinners and you folks who have real righteousness.
-Jesus offers mercy to those who are sinners contrary to the law as well as to those who use righteousness to do their sinning.
-The path of repentance for the obvious sinner coming from the far country was shorter than the path for the righteous sinner in the fields in sight of the farmhouse.
+His mercy call is: Turn around from where you are going, you obvious sinners and you folks who have real righteousness, you who are sinners contrary to the law and you who use it to do your sinning.
+The path of repentance for the obvious sinner coming from the far country was shorter than the path for the righteous sinner in the fields in sight of the farm house.
 Kid brother had to forsake his unrighteousness.
 Big brother had to forsake his righteousness.
 Did he do it?
-Typically, the parable stops short at this point, for the story line jumps from the page over to the life of the reader.
-But if the older brother did (if we do), then the father's final sentence is true about him as well: "It is fitting to make merry and be glad, for this brother was dead, and is alive; he was lost, and is found."
+Typically the parable stops short at this point, for the story line jumps from the page over to the life of the reader.
+But if he did (if we do), then the father's final sentence is true about big brother as well: "It is fitting to make merry and be glad, for this brother was dead, and is alive; he was lost, and is found."
 Note the mention of death.
 Both righteous sinners and unrighteous sinners are in death.
 Whatever God's mercy mission in Jesus entails, it has to cope with their deaths in the process of saving them.